Quick Links

 Ann Potter

-I am the Chair of Governors, a member of the Quality of Education committee and the link governor for SEND and safeguarding.
+I have been the Chair of Governors, and am a member of the Quality of Education committee and the link governor for safeguarding.

 Background: